Spaghett-i-House/Rotini-Sound-Node-TS/README.md

 Sound Node in typescript to allow easy direct use of websockets

 ## Installation
+If you are looking to install this software for usage and not development head to https://github.com/Spaghett-i-House/Rotini-Sound-Node-TS/tree/release/0.1 for instructions

 ### Installing python 3
 - sudo apt install python3